Mastering devops: accelerate your ci/cd pipeline today

 index

-Mastering DevOps: Accelerate Your CI/CD Pipeline Today
+Mastering DevOps: How to Accelerate Your CI/CD Pipeline for Faster Deployments

-Key Components of an Efficient CI/CD Pipeline
+Core Components of an Optimized CI/CD Pipeline

 1. Continuous Integration (CI)